Leading Republican drops out of Ohio race

 Who will be the GOP nominee?

-Among the potential candidates Republicans could turn to, one GOP strategist said, are retiring Rep. Pat Tiberi and Rep. Dave Joyce.

 Republicans currently running for governor -- Rep. Jim Renacci, Lt.
 Gov. Mary Taylor and former Sen. Mike DeWine -- could also re-evaluate their options with Mandel out of the race.
+A Taylor aide said she is receiving calls gauging her interest in a Senate run.

-Tiberi already has $6.6 million in the bank, according to campaign finance records -- enough to jump-start a statewide campaign.
-But in March 2017 he passed on a Senate run, citing family obligations.
+The retiring Rep. Pat Tiberi was the first possible candidate on many Republicans' minds.
+He already has $6.6 million in the bank, according to campaign finance records -- enough to jump-start a statewide campaign.

+But in 2017 Tiberi passed on a Senate run, citing family obligations.
+And a spokesman told the Cincinnati Enquirer that Tiberi won't change his mind.

+"The congressman's decision in May to not pursue a Senate run had nothing to do with Josh Mandel and the congressman looks forward to starting his new role with the Ohio Business Roundtable on January 16," Tiberi spokesman Rob Nichols told the newspaper.

 The field will shape up quickly: Ohio's filing deadline for the Senate race is February 7.
 Michael Gibbons, a Cleveland-area banker and major Republican donor, is the only other GOP candidate in the race.